-(+) (0) Proposed development replaces an existing use which has a negative amenity impact. (-) Site within incompatible area, however significant impacts could be mitigated --- ---
+(+) Proposed development replaces an existing use which has a negative amenity (0) Site within or adjacent to compatible uses (-) Site within incompatible area, however significant impacts could be mitigated impact.
+J

 This question will take account of any amenity impacts which would result from the proposed development.
 This has been included to ensure that any proposed development does not have a negative effect on the quality of life of people who live and work around the proposed development site.
 This question also assesses the potential negative effects from existing surrounding uses on the proposed use.